-Michael Hastings Car Crash Conspiracy Solved By Wikileaks Vault 7?
+Michael Hastings Car Crash Conspiracy Solved By WikiLeaks Vault 7?

-The car crash that killed Michael Hastings has been hotly contested by conspiracy theorists ever since it took place in 2013, and the flames are now being fanned once again by details released in Wikileaks’ Vault 7 trove, let loose on Tuesday.
+The car crash that killed Michael Hastings has been hotly contested by conspiracy theorists ever since it took place in 2013, and the flames are now being fanned once again by details released in WikiLeaks’ Vault 7 trove, let loose on Tuesday.

 Michael, whose most prominent work had been published in Rolling Stone and Buzzfeed, was one of the fiercest critics of the surveillance state and the Obama administration’s response to whistleblowers, particularly efforts to coerce journalists into revealing their sources.
-His final story “Why Democrats Love To Spy on Americans” was published just weeks before his death, when Hastings perished in a fiery single-car accident in Los Angeles.
+His final story, “Why Democrats Love To Spy on Americans,” was published just weeks before his death; Hastings perished in a fiery single-car accident in Los Angeles.

 Even four years later, not everyone has accepted that the event that killed Michael was really an accident.
-Those critics have been further incensed by a recent revelations in Wikileaks’ Vault 7 release, which has detailed the extent of the CIA’s surveillance efforts to previously unconfirmed devices like smart phones and TVs.
+Those critics have been further incensed by a recent revelation in WikiLeaks’ Vault 7 release, which has detailed the extent of the CIA’s surveillance efforts to previously unconfirmed devices like smartphones and TVs.

 As of October 2014, the CIA was also looking into “infecting the vehicle control systems used by modern cars and trucks.”
-The documents published by Wikileaks do not detail for what purpose such technology would be used, but the leaks organization does add that “it would permit the CIA to engage in nearly undetectable assassinations.”
+The documents published by WikiLeaks do not detail for what purpose such technology would be used, but the leaks organization does add that “it would permit the CIA to engage in nearly undetectable assassinations.”

 At the time of his death, Hastings was working on a profile of CIA director John Brennan.
-This information was confirmed by his widow, Elise Jordan, who said that her husband’s final article would likely be published Rolling Stone in the coming months.
+This information was confirmed by his widow, Elise Jordan, who said that her husband’s final article would likely be published by Rolling Stone in the coming months.
 The piece never went to press.

-A later Wikileaks publication indicated that at least Michael Hastings himself believed he was under FBI investigation before his car crash.
-The whistleblowing organization also published further unconfirmed emails alleging that this suspicion was based in fact, including one that claimed that Brennan himself was the driving force behind the crackdown in investigative journalists, reported the Blaze.
+A later WikiLeaks publication indicated that at least Michael Hastings himself believed he was under FBI investigation before his car crash.
+The whistleblowing organization also published further unconfirmed emails alleging that this suspicion was based in fact, including one that claimed Brennan himself was the driving force behind the crackdown on investigative journalists, reported the Blaze.

 Michael Hastings contacted WikiLeaks lawyer Jennifer Robinson just a few hours before he died, saying that the FBI was investigating him.